SeanS3089/Scarlet/README.md

 Scarlet is not a bot.

 She is a market‑reasoning engine — a place to study, test, and refine ideas safely.

+Ultimately the goal is to add other types of predictions, not just crypto.
+I have always believed we live too reactively.
+We need a way to see one step ahead rather than looking at our current footprint.